Modeling collective behaviors: A moment-based approach: Acknowledgemewnts

-where the first inequality comes from $k< 4M$ and the last inequality is due to Proposition~\ref{thm:limit_E2m,4m-1}.
-Then we employ a similar procedure as that in (\ref{eq:proof_DensityThm_4}) and use equation (\ref{eq:proof_DensityThm_3}), by which \eqref{eq:thm:Convergence_MomentSys_m} can be obtained for case $k<4M$. \end{proof} Actually, the convergence rate in Lemma~\ref{thm:Convergence_MomentSys_m} can be faster than any polynomial order which we formalize in the following corollary.
+where the first inequality comes from $k< 4M$, the second inequality is due to Lemma~\ref{thm:P_k,nMontonicity}, and the last inequality is due to Proposition~\ref{thm:limit_E2m,4m-1} for large enough $M$.
+Then we employ a similar procedure as that in (\ref{eq:proof_DensityThm_4}) and use equation (\ref{eq:proof_DensityThm_3}), by which \eqref{eq:thm:Convergence_MomentSys_m} can be obtained for case $k<4M$. \end{proof} Actually, by imposing more smoothness on $f$, the convergence rate in Lemma~\ref{thm:Convergence_MomentSys_m} can be faster than any polynomial order, which we formalize in the following corollary.

 \begin{cor} If function $f$ in Lemma~\ref{thm:Convergence_MomentSys_m} is $(\ell+2)$-continuously differentiable, i.e., $f\in \mathbf C^{\ell+2}[-1,1]$, for a fixed $\ell\in \mathbb{Z}^+$, then the lemma holds with the equation (\ref{eq:thm:Convergence_MomentSys_m1}) replaced by